-However, in case of sensors having long-range interactions, there exists a critical coordination number over which the sensitivity falls below SQL, exhibiting that the range of interactions can also be deleterious.
+However, in the case of sensors having long-range interactions, there exists a critical coordination number over which the sensitivity falls below the SQL, exhibiting that the range of interactions can also be deleterious.
 We also determine that when the magnetic field strength is moderate, the long-range model can outperform the NN model.
+Further, we find that the sensor with long-range interaction can provide a benefit over the SQL with the increase of system size.
 We demonstrate that the benefit in sensitivity obtained for the quasi-local Hamiltonian persists even in the presence of disorder in the transverse magnetic field and non-Markovian-type dephasing noise.

 The paper is organized as follows: Sec. \ref{sec:strategy} deals with the quantum sensing protocol adopted here using a variable-range Hamiltonian.
 In Sec. \ref{advantage}, we analyze the performance of a long-range interacting system as a potential candidate for quantum sensors.
 The beneficial effect of a higher coordination number instead of only the nearest neighbor scenario is also discussed, indicating the effectiveness of using such systems as quantum sensors.
 The robustness in the estimated uncertainty due to the inevitable presence of impurities in the system is addressed in Sec. \ref{sec:disorder} while we investigate the effect of local dephasing noise in the estimation protocol in Sec. \ref{decoherence}.
 Finally, in Sec. \ref{conclusion}, we summarize the results.